 In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine and The ObG Project.
 Postgraduate Institute for Medicine is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 Postgraduate Institute for Medicine designates this enduring material for a maximum of 0.25 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The maximum number of hours awarded for this Continuing Nursing Education activity is 0.2 contact hours.Read Disclaimer & Fine Print

-ACOG has reaffirmed its committee opinion (2019) regarding additional testing following detection of dense breasts on mammography.
-While ACOG states unequivocally that healthcare professionals comply with all laws, evidence is lacking as to clinical utility and improved outcomes with additional screening and testing.
+ACOG reaffirmed its committee opinion (2020) regarding additional testing following detection of dense breasts on mammography in response to a proposed FDA rule of that year (see below).
+The final FDA rule is expected to be released by the end of 2022.
+Currently, ACOG states unequivocally that healthcare professionals comply with all laws, evidence is lacking as to clinical utility and improved outcomes with additional screening and testing.

 Therefore, currently ACOG